s-chh/Find-Duplicate-Photos-Video/README.md

   </tr>
   <tr>
     <td>keep_largest</td>
-    <td>Keep file with the largest or smallest size among the duplicates. <br>1 for largest and 0 for smallest. </td>
+    <td>Keep the file with the largest or smallest size among the duplicates.
+1 for largest and 0 for smallest. </td>
     <td>Keep largest</td>
   </tr>
   <tr>